TopoMaskV3: 3D Mask Head with Dense Offset and Height Predictions for Road Topology Understanding: Experimental Evaluations

 As shown in Table~\ref{table: near_split_remapped}, \textbf{TopoMaskV3~(F)} achieves the \textbf{state-of-the-art} OLS\textsubscript{l} score of \textbf{28.5} on the geographically disjoint Near split, surpassing all competing methods including the strong TopoBDA baseline (27.3 OLS\textsubscript{l}).
 The standalone \textbf{TopoMaskV3~(M)} also reaches 27.3 OLS\textsubscript{l}, matching TopoBDA and further confirming the generalization strength of the mask-centric paradigm.
 A detailed breakdown of the score differences between the flawed V1.1 metric and the stable, remapped metric is provided in Supplementary Section~\ref{sup_sec: score_remapping_analysis} (see Table~\ref{table: near_split_remapped_comparison} for a direct comparison).

 For completeness and comparability with prior literature, a full SOTA comparison on the standard \textbf{Original} split is provided in Supplementary Section~\ref{sup_sec: sota_original_split} (Table~\ref{tab: sota_camera_only_subsetA})\footnote{The standard OLS metric is reported there, as OLS\textsubscript{l} cannot be computed for all methods since DET\textsubscript{l\_ch} is not provided in most prior works.}.
-On the Original split, \textbf{TopoMaskV3~(F)} ranks second with 50.1 OLS, behind TopoBDA~\cite{kalfaoglu_topobda_2024} (51.7 OLS) --- a result directly consistent with the B\'{e}zier memorization effect: TopoBDA, as a purely B\'{e}zier-based architecture, benefits disproportionately from geographic overlap in the training data, artificially inflating its apparent advantage --- an advantage that vanishes entirely on the geographically disjoint Near split, where \textbf{TopoMaskV3~(F)} takes the lead.
+On the Original split, \textbf{TopoMaskV3~(F)} ranks second with 50.1 OLS, behind TopoBDA~\cite{kalfaoglu_topobda_2024} (51.7 OLS) --- a result directly consistent with the Bezier memorization effect: TopoBDA, as a purely Bezier-based architecture, benefits disproportionately from geographic overlap in the training data, artificially inflating its apparent advantage --- an advantage that vanishes entirely on the geographically disjoint Near split, where \textbf{TopoMaskV3~(F)} takes the lead.